dltncks/ner-glove-cnn-bilstm/README.md

 # Named Entity Recognition using CNN + BiLSTM and GloVe Embeddings

 ## 1. Introduction
 Named Entity Recognition (NER) is a fundamental task in Natural Language Processing (NLP) that involves identifying and classifying named entities such as persons, organizations, locations, and miscellaneous entities in a given text.
-In this project, we implemented a CNN + BiLSTM-based model for NER, leveraging pre-trained GloVe embeddings to enhance word representation.
+In this project, I implemented a CNN + BiLSTM-based model for NER, leveraging pre-trained GloVe embeddings to enhance word representation.

 ## 2. Dataset Curation
 ### 2.1 CoNLL-2003 Dataset